-The following information is accounted for in accordance with IFRS, as issued by International Accounting Standards Board ("IASB").
-The reader is encouraged to refer to the notes of the Company's audited consolidated financial statements for the year ended November 30, 2019 for the Company's summary of significant accounting policies.
+The following information is accounted for in accordance with IFRS, as issued by IASB.
+The reader is encouraged to refer to the notes of the Company's audited consolidated financial statements for the year ending November 30, 2019 for the Company's summary of significant accounting policies.